-- 4. These Guidance Notes apply to SFIs incorporated in The Bahamas, inclusive of co-operative credit unions, but do not apply to nominee trusts companies or restricted trust companies whose operations are limited to conducting business on behalf of a client(s) who are members of the same family. - 5.
+- 4. These Guidance Notes apply to SFIs incorporated in The Bahamas, inclusive of co-operative credit unions, but does not apply to nominee trust companies. - 5.
 The Central Bank endorses and has incorporated into its Supervisory Review Process, the Basel Committee's "Risk Management" principles at www.bis.org and the Financial Stability Board's "Principles of an Effective Risk Appetite Framework".
 The Central Bank encourages SFIs to read these Guidance Notes in conjunction with the full Basel document, as well as: - (a) The Bahamas Capital Regulations, 2022 ("the Capital Regulations"); - (b) Corporate Governance Guidelines; - (c) Guidelines for the Internal Capital Adequacy Assessment Process for Licensees ("ICAAP"); - (d) Guidelines for the Management of Country Risk; - (e) Guidelines for the Management of Credit Risk; - (f) Guidelines for the Management of Interest Rate Risk; - (g) Guidelines for the Management of Liquidity Risk; - (h) Guidelines for the Management of Operational Risk; - (i) Guidelines for the Management of Technology Risk; - (j) Guidelines on Minimum Standards for the Outsourcing of Material Functions; - (k) Guidelines for the Management of Market Risk; and - (I) Recovery Planning Guidelines.